12 Classic Connecticut Clam Shacks Last Updated: February 2021

 Looking for more to do with your dining?
 Captain’s Cove Seaport in Bridgeport offers walk-up ordering, plenty of dockside dining with amazing views of the harbor, live music and other outdoor attractions.
-And long-time favorite Lenny & Joes Fish Tale is a seafood restaurant with the heart of a clam shack, having grown from a roadside stand with four picnic tables to a family of three popular restaurant locations in New Haven, Madison and Westbrook.
+And long-time favorite Lenny & Joes Fish Tale is a seafood restaurant with the heart of a clam shack, having grown from a roadside stand with four picnic tables to a family of two popular restaurant locations in Madison and Westbrook.

 Legendary Lobster Rolls